CultivateHQ/cultivateHQ.com/source/posts/2015-01-08-screen-readers.markdown

 This is the first post in a series of posts focusing on accessibility and user experience considerations when developing for the web.

+I'm kicking this off with a post demonstrating what a screen reader user experiences.

 ## Why a blog post on screen readers?
 Knowing that screen readers exist and people use them, to actually become a screen reader user turned out to be an eye opening experience.
 I found that tasks which are normally relatively straight-forward, suddenly become just that little bit more tedious.
 Sometimes things can even be quite difficult to do.
 In worse-case scenarios, they can simply just be not possible to do.